sjentsch/lsjDocs/Ch15/Ch15_FactorAnalysis_1.rst

    specifically for the constructs that you are interested in uncovering through EFA?

 #.
-A description of the sample (e.g. demographic information, sample size,
+A description of the sample (e.g., demographic information, sample size,
    sampling method).

 #.
 A description of the type of data used (e.g., nominal |nominal|, continuous